denics/openmass/README.md

 Then `vagrant up` may have failed half way through.
 When this happens, the `vagrant-hostmanager` plugin does not add the hostname to `/etc/hosts`.
 Try halting and re-upping the machine: `vagrant halt && vagrant up`.
 Reload is not sufficient to trigger updating the hosts file.

-### Could not build, phing error

-If you try to build the site and get a phing saying the Drupal site could not be built, but you were recently building it successfully, you may need to run `composer install`.
-If you switch branches and the new branch has a composer dependency that you don't have installed on your branch, phing complains loudly.

 ### Windows troubleshooting

 - All host machine command line steps should be done from an elevated (admin) prompt.
 - Make sure that you have run `git config --local core.symlinks true` to enable symlinks when you checkout the repository.
 - If the symlinks from the theme to the patternlab assets are not working after running composer, delete the non-working symlinks and git checkout again.
-- You will find it helpful to copy web/.gitattributes to the root of the project.  [@todo - add this to the automation]
+- You will find it helpful to copy docroot/.gitattributes to the root of the project.  [@todo - add this to the automation]
 - The Vagrantfile will required edits to run on Windows:
    - Run the ansible_local provisioner instead of ansible.
    - Do not disable the vagrant directory.
    - Depending on whether your computer has ntfs support, you may need to change the settings for the share.